article-detail-page

 Based on PCS’ 2016-2017 school year records, a total of 30,419 students received a vision screening.
 Of those students, 3,369 (11%) were referred for a follow-up eye exam and a total of 2,060 (62%) successfully received a follow-up exam through a private provider, the Bucs Vision Van, or VSP.

 Aside from providing an eye screening to students who may not have received one, PCS was able to administer these exams very quickly.
-The new vision screening program successfully operated with a few PCS support staff and registered nurses and PCS estimates it saved 6 weeks of vision screening time.
+The new vision screening program successfully operated with a few PCS support staff and registered nurses, and PCS estimates it saved six weeks of vision screening time.

 Customer Profile